 Advancing age is the only known risk factor for typical Parkinson's disease (not including early-onset Parkinson's).
 Most instances of Parkinson's occur after age 50.
 But the illness does occur in people between the ages of 30 and 50 or, in rare cases, at a younger age.

 A very small number of people with Parkinson's have a close relative who also has the disease.
 But it doesn't appear that a family history of typical Parkinson's significantly increases your risk for the disease.

 Having a family history of the disease is a more significant risk factor in cases of early-onset Parkinson's, but this form of the disease is not common.

 Poisons in the environment

 Some research suggests that long-term exposure to certain environmental risk factors such as pesticides, chemicals, or well water may increase a person's risk of developing Parkinson's disease.
-But this has not been proved.

 When To Call a Doctor

 If you develop a tremor